ZhianMai/Design-Pattern-in-Java/README.md

 the invoker/handler.
 It decouples the commands from its producer and consumer.

 Examples like async call-back task, event listeners are typical command pattern design.

+### 3.3 Interpreter Pattern

+Examples of interpreter are: compiler, serialization/deserialization, marshall/unmarshall, regular expression interpretation, etc.

+Solving "String" problems in leetcode are examples of implementation of this pattern.